 Exhibit 9.
 City Investment for Growth

-Investment Needed City Share of Investment City Investment for for Growth Growth
+Investment Needed for Growth City Investment for Growth

 \$28,534,515 46.3% \$13,201,766

 Formula 5: Investment to be Paid by Growth

 The future investment in parks that needs to be paid by growth may be reduced if the City has other revenues it invests in its parks.
 The investment to be paid by growth is calculated by subtracting the amount of any revenues the City invests in infrastructure for growth from the total investment in parks needed to serve growth.